vancluever/terraform-provider-acme/docs/guides/dns-providers-dnsupdate.md

 # DNS Update (RFC2136) DNS Challenge Provider

-The `rfc2136` DNS challenge provider can be used to perform DNS challenges for the [`acme_certificate`][resource-acme-certificate] resource with [DNS Update (RFC2136)](https://www.rfc-editor.org/rfc/rfc2136.html).
+The `dnsupdate` DNS challenge provider can be used to perform DNS challenges for the [`acme_certificate`][resource-acme-certificate] resource with [DNS Update (RFC2136)](https://www.rfc-editor.org/rfc/rfc2136.html).